-Supply chain management is a crucial part in the processes of any large enterprise.
+Supply chain management is a crucial part of the processes of any large enterprise.
 Managing a global supply chain can be a daunting task.
-A hassle free flow of information between two parties is the foundation of an effective business relationship.
+A hassle-free flow of information between two parties is the foundation of an effective business relationship.
 It is important to consider each facet of supplier management chain to derive greater value throughout the sourcing process.

 Many organizations encounter difficulties in developing, implementing and operating partnerships.

 Here are the key issues the suppliers encounter:

 - Too much focus on costs instead of value